oracle-livelabs/pts/ai-vector-search-fundamentals/5-image_search/image_search.md

     ![vector column](images/park_images_columns.png " ")

-2. Display one of the IMAGE\_VECTOR columns:
+2. Display one of the vectors in IMAGE\_VECTOR column:

     ```
     <copy>